Drishya21119/TextCNN/TextCNN-main/TextCNN.md

     }

 This resulting vector is called a feature vector.
 Each word has its category in the feature vector, which is in numeric terms.
-The data is prepared to fit in the model.There can be different models that can be used to fit the textual data, and in this article, Linear Regression, Naive Bayes, TextCNN, and RNN have been used to compare the models.
+The data is prepared to fit in the model.There can be different models that can be used to fit the textual data, and in this article, Logistic Regression, Naive Bayes and TextCNN have been used to compare the models.
 As Yoon Kim gave his paper, the main focus remains on TextCNN and its variants.

 ### Introduction to CNN